clamytoe/toepack/README.md

 cookiecutter toepack
 ```

-I am not adhering to them strictly, but try to clean up what's reasonable.

 ## License
 Distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license, "toepack" is free and open source software.